San Diego Trolley

 If you’ve never taken the San Diego Trolley before, it’s important to be prepared.
 Luckily, the Trolley is very accessible and easy to ride.
 Here’s what else you should know before you take the San Diego Trolley.

-While you can get a physical Compass Card at any Trolley station, you can save time and paper by using the Compass Cloud app.
+While you can get a physical Pronto Card at any Trolley station, you can save time and paper by using the Pronto app.
 This app is available for both Apple and Android devices.
 With the app, you can purchase fares from anywhere on your mobile phone using your credit card, debit card, or PayPal account.

 San Diego Trolley Waiting with Its Doors Open